 For any questions, please contact the Admissions Coordinator at email@example.com

-Interviews, for those invited to interview, are in January and February.
+The 2019-2020 admissions process is now closed.
+For those invited to interview, the interviews will take place in January and February.

 Admission offers will be communicated by the first week of March.

 Information for 2020-2021 admissions cycle will be posted in June 2020.

 - 15 credits in psychology (typically satisfied by 5 classes of 3 credits each).
 Of these there must be at least 1 semester of Statistics AND 1 semester of (laboratory) Experimental Psychology

 - Applicants who did not pursue psychology as an undergraduate can either enroll in a post-baccalaureate programs or take the required courses at a university that accepts non-matriculated students.